kolibriBlitz/Restaurant-Orders-Analysis/docs/Maven_Part3.md

-# Exercise 3 – [Short Title or Theme]
+# Exercise 3 – Analyze customer behavior
+Your final objective is to , , and

 ## Goals
-- [List specific learning or project goals for this exercise]
-- [E.g., explore the menu_items table, practice joins, analyze patterns]
+- Combine the items and orders tables
+- Find the least and most ordered categories
+- dive into the details of the highest spend orders.

 ## Skills Practiced
 | Command     | Purpose                                |
 |-------------|----------------------------------------|